They Reminisce Over You (T.R.O.Y.): Legacy

-The duo of Rock and Smooth themselves lent their voices to a 2003 version of the song titled "Reminisce '03", by Mr. Cheeks.
-A sample of the song was used in the remix to Mary J. Blige's single "Reminisce".
-The instrumental version is the main song from the video game NBA Street Vol. 2.
-The song was also featured in the video game Madden NFL 12 as part of that game's EA Trax.
 In 2012, Lupe Fiasco's song "Around My Way (Freedom Ain't Free)" from Food & Liquor II: The Great American Rap Album Pt.
-1 recreated with studio musicians and did not actually use any of the original Tom Scott sax or James Brown drums, it stirred up a controversy by infuriating Pete Rock, who said he felt "violated."
+1 used the same sample from "Today" that "They Reminisce Over You" did.
+In response, Pete Rock said he felt "violated."
 Fiasco further references the song in the title of the final track of Tetsuo & Youth, "They.Resurrect.Over.New (T.R.O.N.)."